Louise Upton Brumback: Mature style

 Having no need for the money that art sales would provide, Brumback rarely exhibited her paintings in private galleries and never competed for prizes.
-She preferred group shows to solo ones, and chose for the most part to participate in exhibitions held by clubs, societies, and other institutions of which she was a member, or exhibitions held by museums and other public institutions.
+She preferred group shows to solo ones, and chose for the most part to participate in exhibitions held by clubs, societies, and other institutions of which she was a member or exhibitions held by museums and other public institutions.

 The first show of her professional career was a group exhibition held in 1902 at the Art Club in Kansas City, Missouri, where she and her husband made their home.
 The two landscapes she contributed displayed her skill in creating atmospheric effects.
 The subject of the first, a peach orchard, was described as "rich with the hues of blossom time and bathed in a bright spring atmosphere", while the other, a forest scene called The Beeches, was seen to possess "the same luminous atmospheric effects".
-In the early years of the twentieth century, she traveled frequently to New York City, and in 1905 she provided a painting called Moonrise to a group exhibition at the National Academy of Design.
+In the early years of the twentieth century, she frequently traveled to New York City, and in 1905 she provided a painting called Moonrise to a group exhibition at the National Academy of Design.
 Over the next fifteen years, she would exhibit another ten times at the National Academy.

-About 1909 Brumback began spending most cooler months of the year in Manhattan and the warmer months in the seaside resort and artists' colony in Gloucester, Massachusetts.
+About 1909 Brumback began spending most of the cooler months of the year in Manhattan and the warmer months in the seaside resort and artists' colony in Gloucester, Massachusetts.
 Brumback at first rented studio space in both locations but, while continuing to rent in New York, in 1912 she and her husband bought land and built a house in East Gloucester which they called the "House on the Hill".
 That year, she showed three landscapes at the Twenty-third Annual Exhibition of the New York Watercolor Club.
 She also contributed a picture, called Little Red Boat, to a group show of contemporary American painting at the Corcoran Gallery.
 The critic for a local paper called her work "sincere, frank and sympathetic", and said Brumback, although "by no means well known", was "rapidly gaining recognition".
 The following year, her work appeared in one of her few solo appearances in a New York gallery when she contributed 29 landscapes and marines to a show at the Folsom Galleries.